FerElena/COMMON_CRITERIA_EAL2_cryptomodule/README.md

 make testing_cryptomodule

-This command compiles the code and generates a small test version based on the functions defined in the file Code_testing.c.
+This command compiles the code and generates a small test version based on the functions defined in the file Code_testing.c. (intended for inmmediate easy tests)

 make static_lib

 This command creates a static library of the code within the XLibrary_crypto directory, along with the API for the callable functions.
-It is important to note that this code will NOT be functional at this stage, as it will be necessary to generate a certificate for the binary before it can operate effectively.
+It is important to note that this code will NOT be functional at this stage, as it will be necessary to generate a certificate for the binary before it can operate effectively
+(there is a script in the directory utils/certificate_manager).
 Subsequently, this certificate must be loaded into the cryptographic module.
-To facilitate the generation of these certificates, a script is available in the scripts/certificate_manager directory.
+To facilitate the generation of these certificates.

 ## Usage
 Only the functions within API_core.h should be called from outside the module.
-The first step is to initialize the module with a valid cryptographic certificate (a script for creating certificates, is available in scripts/certificate_manager) and specify the desired name for the data file by invoking the following function:
+The first step is to initialize the module with a valid cryptographic certificate (a script for creating certificates, is available in utils/certificate_manager) and specify the desired name for the data file by invoking the following function:

 API_MC_Initialize_module(unsigned char *KEK_CERTIFICATE_file, unsigned char *Cryptodata_filename);

 After initialization, if all required tests are passed and the certificates are validated, the module will enter the operational state.
 In this state, the following actions can be performed:

+Get the current state of the cryptomodule: int API_MC_getcurrent_state();

 Introduce 256-bit keys using:
 API_MC_Insert_Key(uint8_t In_Key[32], size_t key_size, unsigned char *Key_id, size_t Key_id_length);